sjonesqw/webdriverio-assignment/README.md

 Copy this repo to your local git repository

 Executing tests

-npm run *script-name-here* - runs the tests specified for this script in the package.json file
+npm run *script-name-here* - this runs the tests specified for this script in the package.json file

 eg. to run the signup test , the command is: